YashdharGandhi/Time-Series-Forecasting-and-Sentiment-Analysis-Using-R/README.md

-# Time Series Forecasting & Sentiment Analysis in R
+# Time Series Forecasting and Sentiment Analysis Using R

 ## Overview
 This project explores two key domains: **Time Series Forecasting** and **Sentiment Analysis** using R.